 - TripAdvisor: An online platform where users can find and share reviews about hotels, restaurants, tourist attractions, and other tourism-related businesses.

-Traveler Tip: Check policies before booking.
+Traveler tip: Check policies before booking.
 Confirm whether your accommodation allows flexible cancellations and changes, useful in case of flight or weather issues.

 5 Best Areas to Stay in Cusco